amaranth-lang/rfcs/text/0066-simulation-time.md

   - Modulo of time periods is the remainder and thus still a time period.
     Potentially useful to calculate the phase offset between a timestamp and a clock period.
   - Reflected operators that only accept `Period` operands are redundant and omitted.

+- `.elapsed_time()` is only available from within a testbench/process, where it is well defined.

 ## Prior art
 [prior-art]: #prior-art